This is the best Vegan Ricotta recipe, and I don’t say that lightly!

 Ingredients needed (with substitutions)

 - Raw slivered almonds – These are my favorite option here, but raw cashews work as well.
+Raw whole almonds do not work because their skins leave brown flecks in the cheese.
 If you have a nut allergy and can’t use either almonds or cashews, you can substitute a block of firm tofu for the nuts, and simply add water as needed to blend.

 How to make vegan ricotta